Black beret: South Africa

 In the South African Army, members of the South African Armour Corps, the South African Intelligence Corps, Defence Intelligence Division and the Technical Service Corps wear the black beret, each with their respective corps badge.

 Members of the South African Navy Maritime Reaction Squadron also wear the black beret.

 South Korea

 In the South Korean army, black berets are worn by South Korean army special operations forces.

 Sri Lanka

 In the Sri Lankan Army, the Armoured Corps, Mechanized Infantry and the Special Forces wear black berets.

 In the Sri Lankan Navy, the black beret is worn by the Members of the elite Special Boat Squadron.

 Sweden

 In the Swedish Army, all armour and mechanized units wear black berets.

 Switzerland

 In the Swiss Army, black berets are worn by Tank Branch, Pioneers, Rescue Troops, Communication and Command Troops, high command, Tank Grenadiers, Chaplains, armed forces legal service and other troops.

 Turkey

 In the Turkish Land Forces, the black berets are worn by armor personnel.

-United Kingdom

-In the United Kingdom's Ministry of Defence the Ministry of Defence Guard Service don a very dark blue beret.